vatai/vatai.github.io/_pages/books.md

 ## Theresa's review checklist

 [Empirical Standards Checklist Generator](https://www2.sigsoft.org/EmpiricalStandards/tools/) based on [broader research](https://www2.sigsoft.org/EmpiricalStandards/about/) trying to define what makes a good paper (and "fixing peer review").

+Theresa says:
-Anyways, it really helps me read + understand + evaluate papers more effectively!
+> Anyways, it really helps me read + understand + evaluate papers more effectively!
-Unfortunately, some of the questions don't really match HPC, so adapting it to HPC could be worthwhile :)
+> Unfortunately, some of the questions don't really match HPC, so adapting it to HPC could be worthwhile :)

 # Books that I am reading, have read, or will read (WIP, I'm not reading the godfather)